W14rd/mirrors/README.md

 ```

 Wait some time, during which a WM session is launched, and the provided app opens.
 All apps opened by the provided app are also rendered in this WM.
 To adjust zoom, use Ctrl + mouse scroll.
 To change current view area (panning), Ctrl + drag.
 Afterwards, ^\\ to exit.
+To adjust time it waits for the app (so it detects heavier ones), set -s <\int> flag.
+That should fix "window not found".
 If you have performance issues, the -r flag probably won't help.
-Use --ansi (or --grey as last resort) and decrease font size
+Use --nomouse, --ansi (or --grey as last resort) and decrease font size.